janstarke/dfir-timeline/README.md

 | `0x43` | length of the containing data |
 | `0x0e` | marker for `rdump` that this contains an [object](#objects)

-The object itself will be the msgpack encoded equivalent of the following data:
+The record pack itself will be the msgpack encoded equivalent of the following data:

 ```json
 [